List of Marvel Comics characters: B: Burglar

-Years later, the Burglar had served his time and was released from prison despite being deemed mentally unstable by psychiatrists.
-Still searching for Mallone's treasure, the Burglar rented the old Parker home.
-After tearing it apart and finding nothing, he instead decided to interrogate Ben Parker's widow May Parker who now resided in a nursing home.
-The Burglar partnered with the nursing home's owner and head doctor Ludwig Rinehart, who was actually the supervillain Mysterio.
-The two took May captive and faked her death.
-The partnership later soured and the two criminals turned on each other, with Rinehart revealing his true nature before beating and imprisoning the Burglar.
-Escaping Mysterio, the Burglar retreated to the warehouse where he was first captured by Spider-Man—and where he has been holding May Parker captive.
-Spider-Man soon tracked down and confronted the Burglar to whom he revealed his true identity as Ben Parker's nephew.
-Believing that Spider-Man was about to kill him as revenge for murdering Ben, the Burglar suffered a fear-induced heart attack and died.
+Years later, the Burglar has served his time and is released from prison despite being deemed mentally unstable by psychiatrists.
+Still searching for Mallone's treasure, the Burglar rents the old Parker home.
+After tearing it apart and finding nothing, he instead decides to interrogate Ben Parker's widow May, who now resides in a nursing home.
+The Burglar partners with the nursing home's owner and head doctor, Ludwig Rinehart, who is actually the supervillain Mysterio.
+The two take May captive and fake her death.
+The partnership later sours and the two criminals turn on each other, with Rinehart revealing his true nature before beating and imprisoning the Burglar.
+Escaping Mysterio, the Burglar retreats to the warehouse where he was first captured by Spider-Man—and where he has been holding May captive.
+Spider-Man soon tracks down and confronts the Burglar, to whom he reveals his true identity as Ben Parker's nephew.
+Believing that Spider-Man is about to kill him as revenge for murdering Ben, the Burglar suffers a fear-induced heart attack and dies.

-The Burglar had a daughter named Jessica Carradine, a photographer who had a brief relationship with Spider-Man's clone Ben Reilly.
-She believed the murder her father committed was an accident—that the gun Ben Parker was shot with was his own, which went off by accident during a fight—and that Spider-Man had murdered him to stop him from revealing the truth about his "innocence".
-After learning that Ben Reilly was Spider-Man, she first threatened to expose him with a photograph she took of him unmasked.
-Having witnessed Ben risk his life to save innocent people in a burning skyscraper, Jessica decided against it and gave him the photograph.
-She later visited Ben Parker's grave to apologize for her previous poor perception of him.
+The Burglar is later revealed to have a daughter named Jessica Carradine, a photographer who had a brief relationship with Spider-Man's clone Ben Reilly.
+She believed the murder her father had committed was an accident—that the gun Ben Parker was shot with was his own, which went off by accident during a fight—and that Spider-Man had killed him to cover up the truth about his "innocence".
+After learning that Ben Reilly is Spider-Man, Jessica threatens to expose him with a photograph she took of him unmasked.
+After witnessing Ben risk his life to save innocent people from a burning skyscraper, however, she decides against it and gives him the photograph.
+Jessica later visits Ben Parker's grave to apologize for her previous poor perception of him.